Spacial/csstuff/README.md

 - [Tips and Tricks for Writing Scientific Papers](https://github.com/Wookai/paper-tips-and-tricks): Best practice and tips & tricks to write scientific papers in LaTeX, with figures generated in Python or Matlab.
 - (pt-br) [uma TESE são “só” 5 coisas…](https://boletim.de/silvio/uma-tese-sao-so-5-coisas/)
 - [Using Microsoft Word with git](https://blog.martinfenner.org/2014/08/25/using-microsoft-word-with-git/)
+- [ markdown-labtemplate](https://github.com/joswr1ght/markdown-labtemplate): Template for writing labs in Markdown with emphasis on print and electronic access, style.

 ## Teaching